 - a.
 In accordance with the amendments to the Company Act in May 2015, the recipients of dividends and bonuses are limited to shareholders and do not include employees.
-The Company has resolved retained earnings distribution policy and stipulated the employees' compensation policy in the amended Article of Incorporation in the general shareholders' meeting on May 20, 2016. - b.
+The Company has resolved retained earnings distribution policy and stipulated the employees' compensation policy in the amended Article of Incorporation in the general shareholders' meeting on May 20, 2016.
+For the policies on distribution of employees' compensation and remuneration of directors after amendment, please refer to Employee benefits expense in Note 22. - b.
 Under the dividend policy as set forth in the amended Articles, where the Company has earning upon settlement for a fiscal year, after taxes are paid by law and accumulated deficits are set off, ten percent shall be appropriated as legal earning reserves; however, if the amount of the legal earning reserves has attained the amount of paid-in capital of the Company, no further appropriation shall be made.
 The remainder shall be appropriated or reversed as special earning reserves.
-If there still has balance, considering together with accumulated undistributed earnings, the board of directors shall prepare the proposal for earning distribution, which shall be submitted to the shareholders' meeting for a resolution of distribution of dividends and bonuses to shareholders.
-For the policies on distribution of employees' compensation and remuneration of directors before and after amendment, please refer to Employee benefits expense in Note 22. - c.
+If there still has balance, considering together with accumulated undistributed earnings, the board of directors shall prepare the proposal for earning distribution, which shall be submitted to the shareholders' meeting for a resolution of distribution of dividends and bonuses to shareholders. - c.
 In addition, according the revised Article of Incorporation of the Company, the dividend policy of the Company is to deliberately distribute dividends, in the light of present and future development plan, taking into consideration the investment environments, fund demands, and domestic competition status, as well as factors of interests of shareholders; provided.
 However, the amount of proposed earning distribution of current year may not be less than 20% of accumulated distributable earnings.
-In distributing dividends and bonuses to shareholders, the distribution may be made by stocks or cash, of which cash dividends may not be less than 10% of total amount of dividends. - d.
+In distributing dividends and bonuses to shareholders, the distribution may be made by shares or cash, of which cash dividends may not be less than 10% of total amount of dividends. - d.
 Appropriation of earnings to legal reserve shall be made until the legal reserve equals the Company's paid-in capital.
 Legal reserve may be used to offset deficit.
 If the Company has no deficit and the legal reserve has exceeded 25% of the Company's paid-in capital, the excess may be transferred to capital or distributed in cash. - e.
 Except for non-ROC resident shareholders, all shareholders receiving dividends are allowed a tax credit equal to their proportionate share of the income tax paid by the Company.

 f.
-The appropriations of earnings for 2015 and 2014 approved in the shareholders' meeting held on May 20, 2016 and May 15, 2015, respectively, were as follows:
+The appropriations of earnings for 2016 and 2015 approved in the shareholders' meeting held on May 26, 2017 and May 20, 2016, respectively, were as follows:

-Appropriatio n of Earnings Dividends Pe er Share (NT\$)
+Appropriation of Earnings Dividends Per Share (NT\$)

-Years Ended December 31 Years Ended December 31
+Years Ended Years Ended December 31 Years Ended December 31

-2015 2014 2015 2014
+2016 2015 2016 2015

-Legal reserve \$ 56,387 \$ 107,216 \$- \$ -
+Legal reserve \$ 91,986 \$ 56,387 \$ - \$ -

-Cash dividends 442,288 613,437 0.7 1.0
+Cash dividends 631,840 442,288 1.0 0.7

-Stock dividends - 184,031 - 0.3
+Share dividends 196,602 - 0.3 -

 g.
-The appropriations of earnings for 2016 had been proposed by the Company's board of directors on February 24, 2017.
+The appropriations of earnings for 2017 had been proposed by the Company's board of directors on February 26, 2018.
 The appropriations and dividends per share were as follows:

 Appropriation of Earnings Dividends Per Share (NT\$)

-Legal reserve \$ 91,986 \$ -
+Legal reserve \$ 280,283 \$ -

+Special reserve 40,830 -

-Cash dividends 631,840 1.0
+Cash dividends 1,628,750 2.50

-Stock dividends 196,602 0.3
+Share dividends 853,465 1.31

-The appropriations of earnings for 2016 are subject to the resolution of the shareholders' meeting to be held on May 26, 2017.
+The appropriations of earnings for 2017 are subject to the resolution of the shareholders' meeting to be held on May 23, 2018.